h-shukla/Travel-Logger/README.md

 - [x] Make the basic about and contact pages
 - [x] Design the Home component with mock data for now
 - [x] Change the navbar and theme of the app
-- [ ] Add image url to the logs so images can be displayed
+- [x] Add image url to the logs so images can be displayed
-- [ ] Design the Communities component
+- [x] Design the Communities component
+- [x] Add background image like reddit has
+- [ ] Find and add a minimalist background image that can enhance the looks of the entire app
 - [ ] Implement the signup feature
 - [ ] Implement the login feature
 - [ ] Check for cookies being stored on the frontend